nikita-kazakov/nikita-kazakov.github.io/_posts/2020-08-11-specify_ruby_version_in_gemfile.md

 ruby '2.6.6'
 ```

+Also, create a file called `.ruby-version` in your project directory.
+Inside that file, add a line with the Ruby version.
+For example: `ruby-2.6.6`

-RVM will automatically read the Gemfile and switch Ruby to the correct version the Gemfile specifies.
-No more manual switching required!
+RVM will now automatically switch Ruby to the correct version the Gemfile and the `.ruby-version` specifies.
+No more manual switching required.